 - See your pediatrician and discuss whether medication could help your baby.
 I would prefer not to medicate a baby so young, but I also prefer for my baby to not suffer unnecessarily or have permanent esophageal damage from untreated acid reflux.
 After seeing how much pain Quincy was in and talking to his doctor, I decided that medication was right for us to try.
 We started on Zantac (a liquid form compounded at our pharmacy) and noticed an immediate improvement.
 But after a couple of weeks that went away (which is normal).
 So after a month on Zantac we decided to switch to Prevacid (a PPI).
 PPIs can take at least two weeks to start working, so we continued with our Zantac until it ran out, which was a little over two weeks on the Prevacid.
 I noticed more improvement with Prevacid (again the liquid compounded form).
 However, Quincy was rapidly gaining weight, so about every two weeks (when we would need a new dose, as the compounded form of Prevacid only lasts two weeks) he would start to regress a bit and we realized that he had gained weight and needed a higher dose.
 (I should mention that having the Hatch Smart Changing Pad was a lifesaver for me in dealing with the reflux too because I could track Quincy’s weight myself without having to go in to the pediatrician for a weight check before I could have his medication dosage adjusted.
 It’s also brilliant for breastfed babies so you know how much they are eating, especially in those early days before your supply is well established.)
 Finally, when he was around 4 months old we reached a good dose that has been working for us for a month.
 He gets 2 doses of Prevacid, one first thing in the morning and one at night before he nurses and goes to bed.
 It is important to keep in mind that for the compounded Prevacid you need to wait 2 hours after a feeding to give it, or wait 30 minutes after a dose for a feeding.

 UPDATED TO ADD ADDITIONAL INFORMATION ON MEDICATION AND DOSING: Once Quincy was around 6 months old, his reflux flared up again.
 Our pediatrician said we were maxed out on the PPI dose.
 He wasn’t teething or having any other new issues.
 My gut told me the medication was working when dosed properly but that he wasn’t getting a high enough dose.
-I started doing my research (and I did A LOT of research) and I discovered a support group on Facebook for ‘Geldings’ and this website.
+I started doing my research (and I did A LOT of research) and I discovered a this support group on Facebook.
 While the admin can be a little intense with some requirements for being part of the group (there is a lot of information to sift through, and while it is all really helpful, most parents of reflux or colic babies are constantly holding and soothing a baby and don’t exactly have a ton of time to do a bunch of reading.
 However, I found it really supportive and helpful and in the long run I followed some advice I received there on administering a higher PPI dose.

 Disclaimer: I am obviously not a doctor and am not giving medical advice.
 I’m just telling you what worked for us so you can do your own research and talk to your own doctor.
 With that said, here is what I eventually did that worked for us as far as dosing his reflex medicine: